JoseMachado-CE/BlasT/README.md

 ### 1. Existing Features
 #### Navigation
 The navigation bar that I have used on the website is one of the option that can be found on bootstrap website.
 It's a navbar with a brand logo on the top left and 6 more nav itens on the top right.
 It's a sticky navbar so, the customer will have the navbar following the cursor whichever the way the customer scrools.

+#### Hero image
+I have decided to come up with a hero image to main page.
+The hero image structure has been taken from bootstrap website.
+It contains 3 pictures with a button on each slide.

+#### Testemonials
+On the testemonials section, I decided to go with 2 customers testemonials and their respective pictures.
+After the 2 testemonials I put up a iframe which is a video from youtube with a professional athlete to motivate even more the customers when they surf the website.

 ### 2. Features Left to be implemented
 Join in page after clicking the join button